 In Thailand many Revenue Department Officers have trouble differentiating gossip from the law.
 It only takes just one Officer to have an epiphany, possibly influenced by someone with absolutely no tax experience whatsoever, and the entire process comes to a standstill in any particular office.

 The uninformed opinion of somebody's older relative can often outweigh anything written in an international treaty, and therein lies another problem with these claims.
 Teachers are relying on what the staff in local Revenue offices tell them.
-Try explaining to Noy in Jomtien tax office that the terms she is imposing are other than or more burdensome than those imposed by the IRS, especially when her mother thinks otherwise.....it is, of course, much easier, given all of the above, to just tell the Farang teacher that these claims are illegal, that the exemption has been terminated, that it doesn't apply if you return for a second visit, etc. etc. which is where we were twelve years ago.
+Try explaining to Noy in Jomtien tax office that the terms she is imposing are other than or more burdensome than those imposed by the IRS, especially when her mother thinks otherwise.....it is, of course, much easier, given all of the above, to just tell the Farang teacher that these claims are illegal, that the exemption has been terminated, that it doesn't apply if you return for a second visit, etc. etc. which is where we were thirteen years ago.

 If you have any tax issue questions, you can call Stephen (the writer of this article) directly on 02 391 3906